Purpose of the Test

 The Mathematics Placement Test is a pass-fail test!
 It tests a student's mathematical ability for studying calculus and other areas of mathematics in engineering.
 The test results are used to determine eligibility for enrollment in MATH1510 (Calculus for Engineers) in order to complete one of the graduation requirements for an Engineering programme.

 Students who fail the test must take both MATH1020 (General Mathematics) and MATH1510 (Calculus for Engineers) in Term 1, 2020-21.
 Students who pass the test will only have to take MATH1510.

 There are no exemptions made for the placement test!

 Placement Test Schedule

 The placement test is scheduled for Thursday, 20th August 2020.
 It will be held online via WeBWork.
 Please ensure that you have a stable internet connection.
 Students will be notified of the link to the test, login information and the exact test time individually by email.

 General Characteristics of the Test

-- Calculators are NOT permitted during the test.
+- Notes and calculators are permitted during the test.